eclipse-cognicrypt/CogniCrypt/codeofconduct.md

 The following behaviors are considered harassment and are unacceptable within our community:

   * Violence, threats of violence or violent language directed against another person.
-  * Sexist, racist, homophobic, transphobic, ableist, anti-semitic or otherwise discriminatory jokes and language.
+  * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
   * Posting or displaying sexually explicit or violent material.
+  * Posting or threatening to post other people's personally identifying information ("doxing").
   * Personal insults, particularly those related to gender, sexual orientation, race, religion, disability, age.
   * Inappropriate photography or recording.
   * Inappropriate physical contact.
 You should have someone's consent before touching them.
   * Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
   * Deliberate intimidation, stalking or following (online or in person).
   * Advocating for, or encouraging, any of the above behavior.
+  * Sustained disruption of community events, including talks and presentations.

 ## 5. Consequences of Unacceptable Behavior